 We will acknowledge receipt of applications for the under £25,000 grant, Expressions of Interest and Full applications.
 Applicants will be informed of the outcome of full applications as soon as is possible.
-Each project submitting a full application seeking over £100,000 will be visited during the appraisal process.
-The timescale for this visit will depend on the number of applications being appraised at the time and the speed at which individual projects are able to provide information.
+Project visits may be carried out during the application process if this is considered appropriate.